We often get asked about Lifetime Trusts, sometimes called a Living Trust UK, and their role in estate planning in England and Wales.

 Current Legislative Framework

-The current legislative framework governing Lifetime Trusts in the UK is multifaceted, involving several key statutes.
+The current legislative framework governing Lifetime Trusts in England and Wales is multifaceted, involving several key statutes and HMRC regulations.

 The Trustee Act 2000